 Timothy Horn, Mother-Load, 2008, crystalized rock sugar, steel, plywood, and shellac, 72 x 108 x 66 in.

 But one should not be deceived by the brilliance and detail of Horn’s work.
-The elaborate decoration and imposing scale of the piece reference the splendor of the sugar industry’s heyday in the 1890s, while also implicitly commenting on its dark imperialistic history—namely, the exploitation that built much of the wealth surrounding sugar, from colonial plantations to the horrors of the slave trade.
+The elaborate decoration and imposing scale of the piece reference the splendor of the sugar industry’s prime in the 1890s, while also implicitly commenting on its dark imperialistic history—namely, the exploitation that built much of the wealth surrounding sugar, from colonial plantations to the horrors of the slave trade.
 Horn’s style is a provocative juxtaposition: crystalline beauty and the unsettling reflection on the costs of luxury and empire.

 Timothy Horn, Mother-Load, 2008, crystalized rock sugar, steel, plywood, and shellac, 72 x 108 x 66 in.